ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-12-2.md

-# Using Data and Metrics to Demonstrate Value

 In today's competitive job market, it is becoming increasingly important to back up your skills and experiences with concrete data and metrics.
 Employers want to see measurable results and evidence of your contributions.
 This chapter explores how to effectively use data and metrics during a job interview to demonstrate your value and stand out as a top candidate.